CASOS-IDeaS-CMU/twitter_conversation_collection/README.md

 ```

 #### 4. Recent search, last 7 days.
-The variable `max_results` is total number of tweets a user wants to query (increments of 100).
+The variable `max_results` is total number of tweets a user wants to query.
 The twitter default is 10 and maximum of 100 tweets per json response.
-This method will continue making API calls until max_results is reached.
+For max_results > 100, this method will continue making API calls until max_results is reached.
 Collected data is stored in the user-specified outdir, in a folder named with the date and time of the function call.
 Files ending in 'all_data' are the combined data from all of the indvidual API calls.
 The recent_search endpoint is useful for collecting recent events.
 The query parameter is a string with at least one hashtag.
 A string comprised of multiple hashtags results in tweets where both queries are present.
 Query Limit: No tweet limit beyond your Twitter Research Development tweet limits/month.